mir-group/phoebe/doc/doc_pages/InputFiles.md

 <li> Required
 </ul>

-@subsubsection dopings dopings
+@subsection dopings dopings
 <ul>
 <li> Specify a list of doping concentrations, in cm\f$^{-3}\f$, to compute electronic properties at various doping concentrations.
 The chemical potentials corresponding to this doping concentrations will be computed.
 <li> *list of doubles*
 <li> Required; alternatively one must specify @ref chemicalPotentials.
 </ul>

-@subsubsection chemicalPotentials chemicalPotentials
+@subsection chemicalPotentials chemicalPotentials
 <ul>
 <li> Specify a list of chemical potentials to be used for the calculation of properties as a function of the chemical potential.
 If used in electron Wannier transport and scatteringMatrixInMemory=true, then only one value of chemical potentials can be specified.
 Values are in eV.
 <li> *list of doubles*
 <li> Required.
 The user can substitute this parameter by specifying `(minChemicalPotential,maxChemicalPotential,deltaChemicalPotential)`.
 </ul>

-@subsubsection epwFileName epwFileName
+@subsection epwFileName epwFileName
 <ul>
 <li> Path to the file generated by the app `elPhQeToPhoebe` containing the electron-phonon coupling in the Wannier representation (e.g. `{prefix}.phoebe.elph.dat`)
 <li> *string*
 <li> Required
 </ul>

-@subsubsection deltaPath deltaPath
+@subsection deltaPath deltaPath
 <ul>
 <li> This variable controls how far apart are the wavevectors when a path in the Brillouin zone is specified, and it represents the distance (in Bohr) between wavevectors.
 Can be used when a path of wavevectors is specified with the @ref beginEndPointPath key.
 <li> Default: 0.05 Bohr\f$^{-1}\f$